Certificate in Designing, Engineering and Constructing a Sustainable Built Environment – QAN 60111987

 Anyone that likes working with real and technical contexts as opposed to mainly academic study.
 Anyone interested in a future career in the building industry in any discipline.
 Anyone that is interested in how buildings are designed, planned and constructed taking account of their environmental impact.

 What will the student study as part of this qualification?

 There are 4 compulsory units making up the qualification

 - Producing a Technical Design for a Construction Project and Sharing Information

 - Planning, Costing and Presenting a Sustainable Building Project

-The details of the assessment criteria can be read from the qualifications specification.
+The details of the assessment criteria can be read from the qualifications specification on a sub menu.

 What knowledge and skills will the student develop as part of this qualification and how might these be of use and value in further studies?

 The knowledge and understanding component covers a wide range of issues related to construction.
 As a specific example in unit 1, guidance in the specification states "they can investigate the ways electricity, water, sewage treatment, refuse collection and other council services are provided, and how sustainable these services are.
 They can analyse human behaviour in their school and community with regard to recycling, litter, wellbeing, tolerance, inclusion and social cohesion."
 This provides many opportunities for developing literacy and numeracy using scientific method to include quantitative measures and control of variables.
 The knowledge specific to the locality will enable more informed participation in the community as well as better insight in other related academic subjects.
 The practical and technical skills include the use of industry standard software in realising building design, costing quantities and building efficiency.
 There will be opportunities to design and make prototypes and models in two and three dimensions eg using addative manufacture (3D printing) and similar techniques.

 Which subjects will compliment this course?